Google Takes Larger Share of Explicit Core Search

 Total US core search queries grew 4% in September 2010, rising from 16.9 billion in August 2010 to 17.7 billion.

-Topics: Analytics & Automated, Brand Metrics, Local & Directories / Small Biz, Media & Entertainment, Online, Paid Search, Retail & E-Commerce, Search Engine Optimization, Social Media, Top Gains in Unique Visitor, Top Sites by Unique Visitor, Top US Web Properties
+Topics: Analytics & Automated, Brand Metrics, Data-driven, Local & Directories / Small Biz, Media & Entertainment, Online, Paid Search, Retail & E-Commerce, Search Engine Optimization, Social Media, Top Gains in Unique Visitor, Top Sites by Unique Visitor, Top US Web Properties

 Subscribe now to receive more charts and articles like this in your inbox.
 A fast read in a clean, mobile-friendly design.